Carina-P/Love-Pilates/README.md

 ## UX
 ### Project Goals
+A website to attract clients to the online classes at a Pilates studio.
+During pandemic the studio cannot have classes in the studio so they started to offer online classes.
+The goal is to keep regular customers active and lojal to the studio but also to find new clients.
+New client will hopefully become regular clients and in the future also use the studio.
+And perhaps online classes will be something that continues even after the pandemic.
 ### Target Audience goals:
 The site users are the studios regular clients but also potential clients.
 The clients wants to know which classes are offered, when they are offered, what is needed to join an online class.
 A potential client wants to know about pilates, how professional the studio is and if it is a studio that fits this client.